stjordanis/Siv3DTorch/README.md

 Feel free to report issues during build or execution.
 We also welcome suggestions to improve the performance of this application.

 ## Author
-Shlomo Kashani, Head of AI at DeepOncology AI,
-Kaggle Expert, Founder of Tel-Aviv Deep Learning Bootcamp: shlomo@deeponcology.ai
+Shlomo Kashani, Head of AI at DeepOncology AI, Kaggle Expert, Author of the book _Deep Learning Interviews_: entropy@interviews.ai

 ## Citation